Skip to main content

 In this sense, the Anthroposphere is to space what the Anthropocene is to time.
 Just as the Anthropocene represents the point in time when human activities began to significantly affect the earth’s natural systems, the Anthroposphere represents the physical manifestation of that impact on the earth’s surface.
 The Anthroposphere and the Anthropocene are two sides of the same coin, representing the physical and temporal aspects of the profound influence of human activities on the planet.

-Go to the 🌍⏳ Anthropocene page
+Go to the Anthropocene page

-Proxies of the sprawling influence of industrial societies on our planet.
+The Anthroposphere.
+Scratch the natural Earth to reveal the sprawling influence of industrial societies on our planet.

-Despite our collective human mass forming a meat sphere of merely 1030 meters in diameter, the scale of our ecological footprint vastly exceeds our physical size.
+Anthropomass | 8 Billion of Us Despite our collective human mass forming a meat sphere of merely 1030 meters in diameter, the scale of our ecological footprint vastly exceeds our physical size.

 The Anthroposphere includes a wide range of human-made features, such as built-up areas, roads, railways, transmission lines, pipelines, and submarine cables.
 Additionally, it includes croplands and pasture lands, dams, mines, oil fields, and borders, among other features that reflect human activities.
 These infrastructures and land use patterns have transformed the natural environment, resulting in significant impacts on the biosphere, such as climate change, biodiversity loss, and altered biogeochemical cycles.